 Research Assistant Grant Program

-The SOURCE will continue a pilot to provide funding through a faculty-led application for undergraduate student research assistants to work during summer 2021.
-Funds provide a summer stipend to students for remote or in-person work with faculty mentors that supports the mentor’s ongoing research or new COVID-related research projects.
-The goal of this program is to provide a mutual benefit to students and faculty mentors during a challenging time.
-There also may be research emerging out of the current moment that could be productively accelerated with the assistance of talented undergraduate students.
+The SOURCE RA Grant provides funding through a faculty-led application to hire undergraduate student research assistants.
+Funds provide either academic year payroll or a summer stipend to students for remote or in-person work with faculty mentors that supports the mentor’s ongoing research or new research projects.
+The goal of this program is to provide a mutual benefit to students and faculty mentors.

-Priority given to mentors working with lower-division students (rising sophomores and juniors), and to mentors in humanities, social sciences, arts, communications, or professional fields.
+Priority given to mentors working with lower-division students (first- or second-year students), and to mentors in humanities, social sciences, arts, communications, journalism, or management fields.

 Guidelines and eligibility